Germany Expels 2 Russian Diplomats, Citing Evidence Of A Contract Murder In Berlin

 The German attorney general's office says the suspect in Khangoshvili's murder, who is identified only as Vadim K. or an alias of Vadim S., is very likely the same man who murdered a Russian businessman in Moscow in 2013 — a killing that, like the Berlin attack, involved a gunman riding a bicycle to approach his victim.
 The suspect has previously been named as Vadim Sokolov.

 Outlining how they made that connection, German authorities say they were able to match a photograph of the suspect with a photograph from a "wanted" bulletin that was spread on police databases after the Moscow killing.
-According to the prosecutor's office, the police bulletin for Vadim K. was deleted in July of 2015; less than two months later, a new Russian passport was issued to Vadim S.
+According to the prosecutor's office, the police bulletin for Vadim K. was deleted in July 2015; less than two months later, a new Russian passport was issued to Vadim S.

-The suspect used the passport in Vadim S.'s name to travel to Germany via France one week before the killing.
+The suspect used the passport in Vadim S.' name to travel to Germany via France one week before the killing.
 Citing entry records in Paris, the German prosecutor says the suspect's documents claimed he was an engineer for a St. Petersburg company called ZAO RUST.
 But when the prosecutor's office checked those records in Russia, it found the company had only one employee.
 And the company's fax number is shared with two other companies — both of which are owned by the Russian Defense Ministry.

 Russia has denied any involvement in Khangoshvili's death, but the killing quickly roused suspicions that President Vladimir Putin's agencies were settling old scores overseas.
 In recent years, Russia has repeatedly been accused of carrying out assassinations on foreign soil — most notably in the high-profile poisoning of former KGB agent Sergei Skripal in Britain last year.